IBEXCluster/Wheat-SNPCaller/README.md

 <br/>

 ## 2. Chromosome split table
 As we know, the Wheat genome size is 5x bigger than human genome.
-To process efficiently, every chromosome will be split into multiple chunks based on the availability of the computing resources.
+To efficiently process the GenotypeGVCFs, every chromosome will be split into multiple chunks based on the availability of the computing resources.
 For example, the chromosome split intervals will be smaller only when the larger number of CPU resources available.
+We furtehr developed a load balancing model for optimal chromosome splitting.

 ![](https://www.hpc.kaust.edu.sa/sites/default/files/files/public/workflows/Chr_split.png)
 <p align="center"> Figure (b) Chromosome split intervals </p>